-A building inspection is an objective visual examination of the physical structure and systems of a building, from the roof to the foundation.
+A building inspection is a visual examination of the physical structure and systems of a building, from the roof to the foundation.
 Having a home inspected is like giving it a physical check-up.
-Building and Pest Inspection services are available for new and established houses, units, apartments and town houses.
-If problems or symptoms are found, the inspector may recommend further evaluation.
+Building and Pest Inspection services are available for new and established houses.

-However, do not let cost be a factor in deciding whether to have a building inspection, or in the selection of your building inspector.
+Do not let cost be the main factor in deciding whether to have a building inspection or in choosing your inspector.
 The knowledge gained from an inspection is well worth the cost.
-The lowest-priced inspector is not necessarily a bargain.
 An inspector’s qualifications, experience, training, and professionalism should be the most important consideration.
-Please contact us for pricing.

 Even the most experienced homeowner lacks the knowledge and expertise of a professional building inspector who has inspected thousands of homes in his or her career.
 A Building Inspector is familiar with the many elements of home construction.
 This includes their proper installation, maintenance, and recognising dubious additions and workmanship.

 The Australia Building Code is constantly changing.
 Your inspector should be aware of these changes and if they affect the property.
-They need to understand how the home’s systems and components are intended to function together, as well as how and why they fail.
+They need to understand how the home’s systems and components function together, as well as how and why they fail.

 Having the proper tools to carry out the inspection is another factor.
-High end moisture meters are very expensive instruments.
-Without this tool a significant aspect of the inspection process would be missed.
-It is critical that the shower cubicles are inspected for damp.
-This is especially important in timber-framed houses where significant damage to the structure is possible.
-The sensitive moisture meters that the inspector’s uses today are non-invasive and can check damp behind tiles without damage to the fabric of the building.
-Exterior walls and footings need also to be checked for rising damp.
+High-end moisture meters are very expensive instruments.
+We inspect bathrooms and shower cubicles for damp.
+This is especially important in timber-framed houses where water damage to the structure is possible.
+The sensitive moisture meters that the inspector’s uses today are non-invasive and can check for dampness behind tiles.
+Exterior walls and footings are also inspected for rising damp.

 Above all, most buyers find it very difficult to remain completely objective and unemotional about the house they really want.
-This may affect their judgment.
-For the most accurate information, it is best to obtain an impartial third-party opinion by an expert in the field of Building Inspection Services.
+This may affect their judgement.
+For the most accurate information, it is best to get an impartial third-party opinion from an expert in the field of Building Inspection Services.
 At Inspex all we do is Building and Pest Inspections.
-We are not affiliated with any Real Estate agents, nor do we solicit or tender for any building work, or recommend builders to our clients.
+We are not affiliated with any Real Estate agents, nor do we solicit or tender for any building work.

-No. A professional building inspection is an examination of the current condition of your prospective property.
+No. A building inspection is an examination of the current condition of your prospective property.
 It is not an appraisal, which determines market value.
 A building inspector will not pass or fail a property.
-They will describe its physical condition and indicate what may need repair or replacement.
-However, they may advise that the costs of the repair work may make the purchase of the house a dubious financial investment.
+They will describe its physical condition and state what may need repair or replacement.

-It is not necessary for you to be present for the entire inspection.
-It is recommended that you attend for the last half-hour or so.
-You will be able to observe the inspector and ask questions directly.
+You don’t need to be present for the entire inspection.
+We recommended attending at the end.
+You will be able to observe the inspector and ask questions.
 You will learn about the condition of the home, how its systems work, and how to maintain it.
-Also, you will also find the report easier to understand if you’ve seen the property first-hand through the inspector’s eyes.
+Reports will be easier to understand if you’ve seen the property first-hand through the inspector’s eyes.

 No house is perfect.
-If the inspector identifies problems, it doesn’t necessarily mean you shouldn’t buy the house.
+If the inspector identifies problems, it doesn’t mean you shouldn’t buy the house.
 You will know in advance what to expect.
-A seller may adjust the purchase price or contract terms if major problems are found.
-If your budget is tight, or if you don’t wish to become involved in future repair work, this information will be extremely important to you.
+A seller may adjust the sale price or contract terms if major problems.
+If your budget is tight, or you don’t wish to become involved in future repair work, this information will be important to you.

 Definitely.
-Now you can complete your home purchase with your eyes open as to the condition of the property and all its equipment and systems.
+Now you can complete your home purchase with your eyes open on the condition of the property and all its equipment and systems.
 You will also have learned many things about your new home from the inspector’s written report.
 This information will be important for future reference.